A Bit About Me

 Before I began my journey at the Finger Lakes School of Massage in Ithaca, NY, I spent years balancing life as a musical performer and restaurant worker and the truth is—I couldn’t keep up.
 That lifestyle along with its physical and emotional tolls led me to seek a path that was more sustainable, gentle, and calm yet still aligned with my values of communication, connection, and creativity.
 Massage therapy became that path, providing me with a way to support others while nurturing my own artistic and mindfulness-based practices like meditation, yoga, and most importantly—music.

-With Frequency Therapeutic Massage + Bodywork, I specialize in working with other musicians.
+In addition to working one-on-one with my clients, I specialize in working with other musicians.
 Many of my close relationships are with musicians and I myself have spent more than half my life playing guitar in bands on and off the stage.
 The work that I do in my studio blends intentional touch and sound to promote somatosensory awareness, deep listening, and meditative relaxation.
+Years ago I was approach by a nationally touring singer and performer to give a massage before his band had to perform in Buffalo.
+From there I went on to work with artists like Orville Peck, Mt.
+Joy, and Khruangbin at venues like Artpark and Town Ballroom.
+Year after year I’ve worked with bands and concert-goers at the beloved Borderland Music and Arts Festival.
+In addition to seeing private clients in my studio daily, I often help artists and tour managers arrange on-site massage therapy services with musicians, dancers, and performers touring through Western New York.

 Whether it’s with my expertise as a bodyworker, my sensibilities as a musician, or my mindful presence and attention, my goal is to offer likeminded creative and caring types a space to slow down, listen inward, and reconnect with themselves on a deeper level.

-—Joe Murray Myers
+—Joe Myers